 Nearly half of Appalachian's student-athletes earn inclusion on the Southern Conference Academic Honor Roll, which requires a 3.0 grade-point average or higher while completing at least 24 hours in two semesters.

 University Recreation oversees all non-varsity sports activities on campus, including intramurals, club sports, outdoor programs, and fitness and informal recreation.

-The Mountaineer football team brought home the 2005, 2006 and 2007 NCAA Div I FCS National Championships.
-For more varsity sports information, visit Go ASU.
+Mountaineer football brought home the 2005, 2006 and 2007 NCAA Div I FCS National Championships and beat Michigan in 2007.
+For more varsity sports information, visit Appstate Sports.

-Appalachian boasts some of the finest athletics facilities that the SoCon and the nation have to offer.
-The crown jewel is the new Kidd Brewer Stadium Complex, which houses training and academic areas for all 20 varsity sports, as well as club seating and luxury suites for Mountaineer football.
+Appalachian boasts some of the finest athletics facilities that the SoCon and nation have to offer.
+The crown jewel is Kidd Brewer Stadium and the neighboring Appalachian Athletics Center, which houses training and academic areas for all 20 varsity sports, plus club seating and luxury suites for Mountaineer football.

 UREC offers club sports, intramurals, aquatics, personal fitness programs, and adventures in rafting, rock climbing, backpacking, and caving.